ij-plugins/ijp-DeBayer2SX/notes/v.1.3.0.md

 ijp-DeBayer2SX v.1.3.0
 ======================

-Main feature is improved performance of DDFPD implementation.
-It is now twice as fast as a v.1.2.0.
+The main feature of this release is an improved performance of the DDFPD implementation.
+It is now twice as fast as v.1.2.0.

 * Better error code for Bayer images with odd sizes [#13]
 * Support running on Java 8 [#14]